Tax Treatment of Bonds and How It Differs From Stocks

 Bonds provide an important component of many financial plans, but, as with all investments, there's the sticky matter of taxes that you must address.
 And when it comes to taxes, bonds can be a little more complicated than some other investment options.

-Investors don’t typically look to bonds to outperform stocks, although this happens from time to time.
-The main function of maintaining bonds in a portfolio is to achieve stability and income.
+Investors don’t typically look to bonds to outperform stocks, although this happens from time to time (and many an experienced bond trader would beg to differ).
+However, most investors see the function of maintaining bonds in their portfolio as a way to help achieve stability and income.

 But then there's the tax issue.
 If you own stocks, you don’t pay taxes on their growth until you sell them, and then you're only taxed at the capital gains rate.
 Even dividends receive special tax treatment.
 But that's not the case with bonds.

 Bonds can have immediate tax consequences because you typically receive income from them twice a year.
 Here’s how the tax situation breaks down per bond type:

 - U.S. Treasury issues are notes and bills that generate a federal income tax liability, but no state or local income taxes.

 - Municipal bonds sometimes are known as munis and are tax-free at the federal level.
 If you buy them in the state where you live, they can be free of state and local taxes as well.
 These are sometimes called “triple free" for that reason.

 - Corporate bonds have no tax-free provisions.
 You will pay taxes on any earnings from these debt securities.

 As you can see, municipal bonds are the best tax deal.
 The yield on munis reflects this benefit and will usually be at a lower rate than other bonds.

 Do the Math